-You’ll be changing your address so make a list of all the places that you will need to notify.
+You’ll be changing your address, so make a list of all the places you need to notify.

 There will be a whole bunch of different things happening when you move.
 Keeping track of your moving timeline in a calendar is the easiest way to keep sane and organized.

-Having a complete moving checklist is a must.
-There are so many things to do when you are moving from one house to another and it amplifies when you are moving to a new city.
-Having a thorough moving checklist is a good way to make sure you are completing everything that needs to get done.
+Having a complete moving checklist is a must when house hunting.
+There are so many things to do when moving from one house to another, which amplifies when moving to a new city.
+To do lists are essential, and thorough moving checklists are a good way to ensure you complete everything that needs to be done.

-You will need to contact the current school and the new school and arrange the records to be sent.
+You will need to contact the current and new schools and arrange the records to be sent.
 It’s a good idea to get a copy for yourself as well.

-Moving necessitates that you are going to need to contact all of your utilities and service providers to let them know that you will be stopping services or transferring your account to a new house.
+Moving necessitates contacting your utilities and service providers to inform them that you will stop services or transfer your account to a new house.

 Open House Details

-If you have yet to sell your house, or your home purchase is depending on you selling your house, then you will want to have all of your house items organized and ready.
-This will include where you need to be when the open house is happening.
-Where to go while the house is open.
-What items need to be moved out and other relevances information for your open house.
+If you have yet to sell your house, or your home purchase depends on you selling your house, then you will want to have all of your house items organized and ready.
+This will include where you need to be when the open house is happening, where to go while the house is open.
+What items need to be moved out and other relevant information for your open house.

-If you are doing renovations before you move into your new place this section is of huge importance.
-Keep all of your contractor estimates, contracts and budgets in this section.
-You will also want to have your contacts of all of your contractors.
+This section is very important if you are renovating before moving into your new place.
+Keep all of your contractor estimates, contracts, and budgets in this section.
+You will also want to have all your contractors’ contact information.

 Moving Contacts (costs and contract)

 Before you pick a mover, call several and compare costs of each moving truck.
-Then, get quotes from at least 3 or more places and enter your costs into this section with all of the estimates so you can easily compare costs and pick the right movers.
+Then, get quotes from at least three or more places and enter your costs into this section with all of the estimates so you can easily compare costs and pick the right movers.

 Room by Room Inventory List

 When you finally pack everything up, using box labels to organize, you will want to keep track of everything.
-Your role on moving day will be helping and directing traffic knowing what boxes go from room to room in the house and inspecting them for damage is going to be a big part of the day and save precious time overall.
+Your role on moving day will be helping and directing traffic.
+Knowing what boxes go from room to room in the house and inspecting them for damage is a big part of the day and save precious time overall.

-This can include bridge financing, mortgage documents, bank contacts and anything else you have relating to the selling of your existing home and buying your new one.
+This can include bridge financing, mortgage documents, bank contacts, and anything else you have relating to selling your existing home and buying your new one (2).

 Storage Rental Information

-If you are renting a storage pod or using a storage container you will want to enter in all of the information of the storage company and keep your contract in here so you can refer to it when you call them.
+If you are renting a storage pod or using a storage container, you will want to enter all of the information of the storage company and keep your contract in here so you can refer to it when you call them.

 Mover Contact Information